gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
-Using the current DTLS Key context the DTLS Chunk Protection operator protects the plain text, which is all chunks to be sent in one SCTP packet, producing a DTLS Record that is encapsualted in the DTLS chunk and then transmitted as a SCTP packet with a common header.
+Using the current DTLS Key context the DTLS Chunk Protection operator protects the plain text, which is all chunks to be sent in one SCTP packet, producing a DTLS Record that is encapsulated in the DTLS chunk and then transmitted as a SCTP packet with a common header.

    The DTLS Chunk specifies that in the receiving SCTP endpoint each